pboling/railsbling.com/content/cv.md

 <small>- Even [DOCX](/cv/Peter_Boling_Resume_2022.10.21.docx) (Word Open XML Format Document file) if that's your thing.
 It's not my thing.
 Might have ugly formatting.</small>

-I wrote a [gem to automate](https://rubygems.org/gems/undrive_google) the export, renaming, and transforming, these resume file formats from the original Google Document.
+I wrote a [gem to automate](https://rubygems.org/gems/undrive_google) export, renaming, and transforming, of these resume file formats from the original Google Document.
 Obviously, I called it "undrive_google".

 ### How I use my allocation of bits